 Of course the research has thrown up some potential anomalies, the most important of which is the insignificance or reduced significance of age in the two referendum decisions compared with the general election equations A crucial factor in explaining this is the differences between a single issue referendum and voting in a general election.
 In Central and Eastern Europe the latter requires knowledge on numerous political parties, their candidates, leaders and policy positions on a diverse range of issues.
-To compound the which has 58 seats.
-Votes used for national-level allocation comprise all wasted votes in single member districts and wasted multi-member district votes.

-transactions costs involved in this calculus the political parties themselves are relatively new and people will still be learning about them.
+To compound the transactions costs involved in this calculus the political parties themselves are relatively new and people will still be learning about them.
 Single issue referenda are conceptually much simpler.
 There is only one issue, it may be a complex issue, but nonetheless still a single issue in which evaluation of personalities is secondary to the decision, as it is not in the case with a general election.
 For this reason we would expect transaction costs to be lower and electoral participation to be higher than for a general election and this is borne out by the data in Tables 1 and 3.
 With respect to the two referenda, that relating to the EU is of greater impact, it is less reversible, has more impact on the daily lives of the people and arguably ties the country more tightly to the West than does membership of NATO.
-This suggests that the importance on self-interest of the EU decision is greater than the NATO10 decision and helps explain the higher participation rate in the former decision compared to the latter one.
+This suggests that the importance on self-interest of the EU decision is greater than the NATO decision and helps explain the higher participation rate in the former decision compared to the latter one.